-The Arts

-At LPS, we recognize the importance of community partnerships and acknowledge that they foster success for schools.
-We are fortunate to deliver the Arts curriculum often in partnership with local partners like the Thunder Bay Art Gallery and the

-Thunder Bay Symphony Orchestra.
+The Arts At Lakehead Public Schools, we recognize the importance of community partnerships and acknowledge that they foster success for schools.
+We are fortunate to deliver the Arts curriculum often in partnership with local partners like the Thunder Bay Art Gallery and the Thunder Bay Symphony Orchestra.

-In 2023, schools across our Board had multiple learning opportunities throughout the year to learn and participate in a variety of visual art-based programming with the Thunder Bay Art Gallery.
+In 2023, schools across our Board had multiple learning opportunities throughout the year to learn and participate in a variety of visual artbased programming with the Thunder Bay Art Gallery.
 Programming was offered in person as well as virtually.
 Our friends at the Thunder Bay Symphony Orchestra (TBSO) offered several musical programs for students of a variety of age groups.
 Primary classes were invited to a special musical telling of the novel Jacob Two-Two Meets the Hooded Fang at Superior Collegiate and Vocational Institute.
 Two concerts were held accommodate approximately 500 students from across our system.
-The TBSO offered our schools a special educational
+The THE ARTS